jinnn0/flappy-bird/README.md

-Developed with vanila javaScript and Canvas.
+Developed with vanila JavaScript and Canvas.

 ### Core concepts covered